Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 did you know

-The ideal of the self-made man was powerfully shaped by the Horatio Alger stories, a series of popular 19th-century young adult novels about boys working their way out of poverty.
+The ideal of the self-made individual was powerfully shaped by the Horatio Alger stories, a series of popular 19th-century young adult novels about boys working their way out of poverty.

 Between 1867 and 1899, Horatio Alger Jr. penned over 100 influential books about impoverished boys, like Ragged Dick, who achieved respectability and a comfortable life through diligence and honesty.
 These narratives, selling millions, cemented the ideal of the "self-made man" in American folklore.
 They promoted the idea that anyone, regardless of background, could succeed through hard work and good character, without inherited wealth.
 These stories were incredibly influential, selling millions of copies and becoming a cornerstone of American folklore.
 This concept became deeply ingrained in the American psyche, promoting the idea that anyone, regardless of their origins, could achieve greatness if they simply worked hard enough and stayed out of trouble.